What’s the Processing Time for P Visas in 2025?

 What Affects Processing Time

-There are several reasons why it takes as long as it does to obtain a P visa USA in 2025, including:
+There are several reasons why it takes as long as it does to obtain a P visa in 2025, including:

 • Classification of P Visa (P-1A athletes tend to receive faster approvals than P-3s)